A Walk of Many Experiences

 Our chef prepares the most amazing dishes in the middle of the mountain.
 Our passengers love our food!
 We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.

-Every afternoon before dinner, the cooks will provide you popcorn, biscuits, coffee, hot chocolate, teas, hot water, etc. After a long day of hiking, you won’t have to wait until dinner to relax, warm-up, and enjoy a bite to eat.
+During the trek, every afternoon before dinner, our cooks will serve popcorn, cookies, coffee, hot chocolate, tea, and hot water.
+After a long day of hiking, you won’t have to wait until dinner to unwind, warm up, and enjoy a tasty treat!

 Transportation

-• Day 1: You'll be picked up from your hotel in the morning and travel in our transportation to Challacancha, the trek’s starting point.
+- Day 1: You'll be picked up from your hotel in the morning and travel by private transportation to Challacancha, the trek’s starting point.

-• Day 3: Transport from La Playa to Hidroelectrica.
+- Day 3: Private transportation from La Playa to Hidroelectrica.

-• On day 1 and 2, cargo mules carry all the camping equipment and your baggage allowance (7 kg / 15.4 lb).
+- On days 1 and 2, cargo mules will carry all camping equipment and your baggage allowance (5 kg / 11 lb).
+Muleteers will take care of your duffle bag and personal items.

-• On day 3, your duffle bag will be transported by car and train.
+- On Day 3, your duffle bag will be transported by van and then by train.

 What Is Not Included?